-Diagnosing histoplasmosis can be complicated, depending on the area of the body affected.
-While testing is not usually necessary for mild cases of histoplasmosis, it can be crucial to help choose appropriate treatments in life-threatening cases.
+Diagnosing histoplasmosis can be complicated, depending on what parts of your body are affected.
+While testing might not be necessary for mild cases of histoplasmosis, it can be crucial in treating life-threatening cases.

 - Lung secretions

 - Lung tissue (biopsy)

 Treatment usually isn't necessary if you have a mild case of histoplasmosis.
 But if your symptoms are severe or if you have the chronic or disseminated form of the disease, you'll likely need treatment with one or more antifungal drugs.
 If you have a severe form of the disease, you might need to continue to take medications for three months to a year.

 You're likely to start by seeing your primary care provider, who might refer you to a specialist in infectious diseases.
 Depending on your symptoms and the severity of your infection, you might also see other doctors, such as a lung specialist (pulmonologist) or a heart specialist (cardiologist).